Sarah Gadon: Career

 Gadon made her directorial debut with an episode of Reelside, a documentary series, which focused on her collaborative relationship with photographer Caitlin Cronenberg; the episode premiered on The Movie Network in Canada June 4, 2015.
 In 2015, Gadon appeared as Princess Elizabeth in A Royal Night Out, a deeply fictionalized account of the future Queen's incognito night on the town, along with her sister Princess Margaret, on the evening of VE Day.

 In 2016, Gadon starred opposite Logan Lerman in Indignation, an adaptation of Philip Roth's 2008 novel of the same title, and opposite James Franco in 11.22.63, a television mini-series version of Stephen King's novel of the same title.
-In 2017, Gadon played Victorian era convicted murderess Grace Marks in the CBC miniseries Alias Grace, which is based on the Margaret Atwood novel of the same name.
+In 2017, Gadon played Victorian era convicted murderer Grace Marks in the CBC miniseries Alias Grace, which is based on the Margaret Atwood novel of the same name.
 For her performance, she won her second Canadian Screen Award.

 In 2019, she starred in the third season of the HBO anthology series True Detective.
 She also co-starred with Hong Chau in the film American Woman directed by Semi Chellas.

 In 2021, she starred in the film All My Puny Sorrows with Alison Pill, as two Mennonite sisters who leave their religious lives behind.
 Gadon won Best Supporting Actress in a Canadian Film from the Vancouver Film Critics Circle Awards for her role in the movie.

 In September 2022, it was announced that Gadon has signed to direct her first feature film, an adaptation of Heather O'Neill's 2006 novel Lullabies for Little Criminals.